Deep Recovery: Launch Event

 (Photo credit: Libita Sibungu)

-We are delighted to invite you to the launch of Libita Sibungu’s new work Deep Recovery at Kresen Kernow.
-The launch event will include an introductory talk by Geologist Dr Beth Simons and a poetic response by the artist, followed by conversation.
-Refreshments will be available.
-Please book here to secure your place.
+We helped launch Libita Sibungu’s new work Deep Recovery at Kresen Kernow.
+The launch event included an introductory talk by Geologist Dr Beth Simons and a poetic response by the artist, followed by conversation.

 About the event